mav8557/mav8557.github.io/_drafts/2020-05-25-writing-an-elf-virus.md

 Infecting ELF files means that our code is going to have to be assembly.
 Otherwise, you'd have to convert between the intermediate form, C maybe, and the assembly when reading the code and writing code to the target files.
 So to simplify things we can just use assembly, and copy the bytes representing opcodes to target files, so that they load those opcodes and run them.
 Writing in assembly means that our code is the same as our data: the bytes we run are the bytes we copy.

 Since we're writing assembly, we need an assembler.
-You can use whatever here, but a good assembler will support macros definitions and structs.
-I usually NASM, the Netwide Assembler, but ended up using FASM for this project.
-The first resources I looked at used it and is a slightly easier one to get started with.
+You can use whatever here, but a good assembler will support macro definitions and structs.
+I usually use NASM, the Netwide Assembler, but ended up using FASM for this project.
+The first resources I looked at used it and it is a slightly easier one to get started with.

 ## Development Environment

 Whenever starting a project, a good development environment is key.
 It need not be a full IDE, but you should set up a convenient build process that lets you iterate and test new code quickly.
 Having a separate environment is often convenient for dependency and safety reasons, the latter being especially important for writing a virus.

 One thing that virus authors didn't have at the time when viruses were big was easy access to virtualziation, to test their viruses without infecting their own files.
 Since we're not doing anything kernel or hardware related, just infecting software, we can use something they certainly didn't have: Docker.
 A basic container makes a quick and safe development environment.
 We can infect binaries in the container, and restart it when we want to clean the slate.
-Another strong tool in your arsenal is a good debugger.
-Maybe you felt I intentionally didn't put "gdb" and "good debugger" in the same previous sentence, but with the PEDA extension it is honestly a very decent tool.
-In all fairness, I only joke about gdb, it's a great tool and PEDA makes it much easier to work with.
+Another important tool is a debugger, so that you can understand what your code is doing at each step.
 Having one is the quickest way to figure out why your code is not working and what the results should be.
+I've been using GDB with the PEDA extension for awhile, but finally made the switch to pwndbg.
+It uses PEDA and iterates on it to provide more features.

 Another tool that I highly recommend is strace. **s**trace traces **syscalls**, which are the main I/O and other requests the virus will make to the kernel to perform basic actions, like writing to and searching for files. strace will print the arguments and return values from these syscalls, which can give you a good sense of what a program is accessing and attempting to do.
 A nice feature is that it prints out the errno from a syscall that fails, which can be searched for in the manpage of that syscall to help you determine what isn't working.
-I used it a lot to follow syscalls, observing errors and also seeing which get called after conditional statements.
+I used it a lot to follow syscalls, observing errors and also testing conditional statements.

 ## Methodology